flatcar-archive/flatcar-docs/etcd/os-faq.md

 # How do I provision etcd cluster members?

-The preferred way to provision *any* Container Linux machine is with a [Container Linux Config][clconfig].
+The preferred way to provision *any* CoreOS Container Linux machine is with a [Container Linux Config][clconfig].
 See an example Container Linux Config for etcd in the [getting started with etcd guide][getting-started].

 # Can etcd be configured with cloud-config?

-The preferred way to configure a Container Linux machine is with Container Linux configs and Ignition.
+The preferred way to configure a CoreOS Container Linux machine is with Container Linux Configs and Ignition.
 The Container Linux Config Transpiler docs include [an etcd configuration example][clct-etcd-example].

 [etcd3-blog]: https://coreos.com/blog/toward-etcd-v3-in-container-linux.html